microsoft/bedrock/gitops/azure-devops/README.md

 Components of a GitOps workflow
 <img src="PAT.svg?sanitize=true">

-Here's an example setup for azure-pipelines.yml.
-Two variables need to be created as part of the azure pipelines build
+The following variables *need* to be created as part of the azure pipelines build:

-- `accesstoken` this one should contain the personal access token and made secret
+- `ACCESS_TOKEN`: The personal access token (encrypted)
+- `GIT_TYPE`: The Git host that is used (for now, only GitHub and Azure DevOps are supported)

+The `build.sh` supports repositories held in GitHub or in Azure DevOps.
+Although, this needs to be explicitly specified as environment variables in the pipeline build.
+If using GitHub repos, the variable `GIT_TYPE` should be specified as `github`, and for Azure DevOps repos, the variable should be `azure`.

-- `aks_manifest_repo` this one should contain the url to destination repo in the format: `username/repo_name`
+- `AKS_MANIFEST_REPO`: The url to destination repo.
+Depending on the git host, the format could be the following:
+  - `username/repo_name` (GitHub)
+  - `username/project_name/_git/repo_name` (Azure DevOps)

+Here's an example setup for azure-pipelines.yml

 ```
 trigger: